mrdk/mind/doc/data.rst

 .. word:: Defer         ( <word> -- )

-   Like :word:`Alias`, except that the new word has not yet a defined action.
-It must be later be set with :word:`is`.
+   Like `Alias`, except that the new word has not yet a defined action.
+It must be later be set with `is`.
 Before this has been done, the execution of the newly defined word causes an error.
    The word is typically used in the definition of mutually recursive words.